-Daniel R. Hart has served as Chief Financial Officer since August 2018 and has over 20 years of financial accounting and operational experience.
-Mr. Hart is responsible for our accounting and finance, information technology and validation, and project engineering functions.
-Prior to joining us, Mr. Hart worked as CFO of ENO Holdings, Inc., a family of real estate companies, CFO of SM&A, an aerospace and defense management consulting firm (previously a Nasdaq-listed company), and various other companies including Biolase Technology, Inc., a Nasdaq-listed medical device manufacturer, and Deloitte & Touche LLP in Costa Mesa, California.
-He earned a B.S. in accounting from California Polytechnic State University, San Luis Obispo and is a certified public accountant in the State of California (inactive).
+Daniel R. Hart has served as Chief Financial Officer since August 2018 and has over 25 years of financial accounting and operational experience.
+Prior to joining Avid, Mr. Hart served as Chief Financial Officer of ENO Holdings, Inc. Prior to that, Mr. Hart served SM&A, Inc. for almost a decade in several roles, including most recently as Senior Vice President, Chief Financial Officer.
+Earlier in his career, Mr. Hart worked in the audit practice of Deloitte & Touche LLP.
+Mr. Hart holds a Bachelor of Science in business administration with an emphasis in accounting from California Polytechnic State University, San Luis Obispo and is a certified public accountant (inactive).